dorcasshee/my-chatbot/README.md

 - A code editor like Visual Studio Code, PyCharm, etc
 - `virtualenv`
   - If you do not have `virtualenv` installed, you can install it using `pip install virtualenv` on your terminal
+  - You can check if you have `virtualenv` installed by running `virtualenv --version` on your terminal

 Please ensure these requirements are met before moving to **Installation and Setup**.